ArborHacks/HSLearnToHackSnake/Procedure/procedure.md

 * Demonstrate current bug with snake being able to pass through itself.
 How to check if it's hit itself?
     * Store the position of each link in the snake in a two-dimensional array.
 Say what?
 * Review arrays: lists of variables.
 Well, can we put arrays in arrays?
-    * Visuals showing an array going accross horizontally, with each element being an array extending downwards (like a grid!)
+    * Visuals showing an array going across horizontally, with each element being an array extending downwards (like a grid!)
     * We can use each element in this 2-D array as a grid position, and set it to 0 if there is no link there and 1 if there is.
     * This way, it's simple to check if a given grid position has a snake link or not.
 * Can index into first array (returning the array stored there) and index into second array in same line